1a7r0ch3/parallel-cut-pursuit/README.md

 ### Python
 Requires `numpy` package.
-See the script `setup.py` for compiling modules with `distutils`;
+See the script `setup.py` for compiling modules with `distutils`; on UNIX systems, it can be directly interpreted as `python setup.py build_ext`.
-currently, the wrappers assume the libraries are built in a `python/bin/` directory, which can be ensured using `python setup.py build_ext --build-lib='bin'`.

-The python interfaces are documented within corresponding `.py` files in `python/wrappers/`.
+Compatible with Python 2 and Python 3.

+Extensive documention of the Python wrappers can be found in the corresponding `.py` files.
+The scripts are mostly written for Python 3, and should work with Python 2 with minor tweaking.

 The script `example_EEG.py` exemplifies the use of [`Cp_d1_ql1b`](#specialization-Cp_d1_ql1b-quadratic-functional-ℓ1-norm-bounds-and-graph-total-variation), on a task of _brain source identification from electroencephalography_.